Macron set to ask Sunak for ‘annual payments’ to tackle small boats

 Mr Buckland, who said he was “carefully studying” the bill, said he hoped ministers would make sure any new resettlement scheme plans are “brought forward to coincide with the enactment of the bill”.

-The home secretary is also under fire over a statement sent in her name to Tory members claiming that civil servants are part of an “activist blob” that blocking attempts to stop the crossings.
+The home secretary is also under fire over a statement sent in her name to Tory members claiming that civil servants are part of an “activist blob” blocking attempts to stop the crossings.

 The FDA union representing senior civil servants condemned Ms Braverman’s “cowardly attack” on their integrity.
 But No 10 later said that although the email was signed by Ms Braverman, she “did not see, sign off or sanction” it.